 The third-grade student who is in love with and wants to marry her teacher, feelings which are reciprocated by the teacher.
 For what it's worth, he does agree to a Jail Bait Wait, and the anime changes it to a one-sided Precocious Crush.

-Can't forget Satoshi and his Super-Powered Evil Side Krad: Whenever we see the two together alone, it's generally Krad cuddling Satoshi from behind, or declaring that "You are my everything, Satoshi-sama."
-Would be incredibly sweet if not for the fact that Krad is also a homicidal blonde angel, who only really wants Satoshi for his body by which he actually means to take over Satoshi's body, as he's some kind of incorporeal spirit and Satoshi is his "host."
+Satoshi and his Super-Powered Evil Side Krad: Whenever we see the two together alone, it's generally Krad cuddling Satoshi from behind, or declaring that "You are my everything, Satoshi-sama."
+Would be incredibly sweet if not for the fact that Krad is also a homicidal blonde angel, who only really wants to take over Satoshi's body, as he's some kind of incorporeal spirit and Satoshi is his "host".
 Well.
 Hopefully that's all he means by it.
 Krad also tremendously enjoys reminding Satoshi that he (Satoshi) is not allowed to get close to anyone, and especially not his sworn enemy/best and only friend/possibly love interest.

 In episode 25 Satoshi's adopted father calls Krad "my cute little servant" after Krad asks for them to get along.